fbettag/println/README.md

 ## Without MongoDB

-MongoDB is soley used for statistical analysis like Browser-, Referer- or Target-URL-tracking.
+MongoDB is solely used for statistical analysis like Browser-, Referer- or Target-URL-tracking.
 This is not fully tested yet, but it has interesting results and more flexibility as opposed to other commercial products.

-If you want to try this project without MongoDB, feel free to do so.
-Just make sure you set "useMongoDB_?" to false in Boot.scala.
+If you want to try it without MongoDB, feel free to do so.
+Just make sure you unset/comment "mo.host" in your .props-files.

 ## Page title